nhurleywalker/GLEAM-X-pipeline/README.md

 We provide `GLEAM-X-pipeline-template.profile` as an example configuration file that needs to be updated for the exact HPC system the GLEAM-X pipeline is being deployed on.
 Each environment variable also carries with it a brief description of its purporse and expected form.

-When running the completed template file for the first time, a set of folder are created, and data dependencies are automatically downloaded following the specification set.
+When running the completed template file for the first time, a set of folders are created, and data dependencies are automatically downloaded following the specification set.
 This should be a 'one-and-done' operation, but if locations are updated at a later time (or are accidently deleted) they would be reissued.

-It will be necessary to source the completed template file before running any of the `obs` scripts.
+It will be necessary to `source` the completed template file before running any of the `obs` scripts.
 This will export all GLEAM-X configurables into the environment of spawned processes.

 The template example configuration profile also references a secrets file.
 It is intended that this file (which is not included in this repository) would contain user authentication details required for aspects of the pipeline, including the downloading of MWA data from ASVO and authentication against the mysql database.
 This file is intentionally not included in this repository in an effort to ensure secrets are not accidently commited and made available.